2017 marked the 500th anniversary of the Reformation – and the church of the 21st century is again experiencing significant change.

 The 2019-20 Gateways to God, Dr. Miller said, focuses on a missional spiritual direction model, and “builds on what has been happening and fans it further.”

 The program is organized into three retreats a year over two years.
 It uses a small-group format combined with large-group instruction and worship as well as time for quiet reflection.
 Gateways takes place at Rolling Ridge Retreat and Conference Center in North Andover, MA, where the next two-year cycle will begin with a retreat Feb.
 22-25, 2019.
-Applications are due Nov.
-1, 2018.
+The application deadline has been extended to Jan.
+15, 2019.
+Find the link to register below.

 In Western culture, Dr. Miller said, spiritual direction most often happens one-on-one; “here’s the lit candle and you formally get together.”
 And Gateways to God will equip participants for that model of spiritual direction, as well as “those who are saying ‘I want to have the posture of a spiritual director on the move,’” she said.